 10. Save money on insurance

-If 2021 has taught us anything, it is the importance of protecting the ones that you love.
-In 2022, why not make it a goal to do so, while also keeping more of your hard-earned money in your bank account?
+Protecting the ones you love is always a priority.
+In 2023, why not make it a goal to do so, while also keeping more of your hard-earned money in your bank account?
 I’ve found that one of the best ways to do this is by saving money on insurance.

 11. Define your long-term financial goals